-- Public healthcare and social security in Kenya are inadequate by first-world standards.
+- Public healthcare and social security in Kenya often do not meet expats’ expectations.
 You will pay a negligible amount of monthly contributions to Kenya’s national pension fund and healthcare plan; however, you should have your own provisions to rely on.
 Therefore, you need to lay aside some money for your retirement fund.
 Your employer should provide you with a private insurance policy for medical care.
 It’s worth checking this plan very carefully, to see if the insurance fits your individual needs and for example also includes your family.

 - Rental housing in upmarket neighborhoods is fairly expensive.
 Expats spend about one third of their income on accommodation, i.e. rent, utilities, security, etc. However, the worst of the real estate bubble in Nairobi, especially in the upscale residential areas, seems to be over for now, with prices even dropping in 2015.

 - Education at international schools in Kenya is a costly endeavor.
 Many companies include an education allowance in the remuneration package for expats with kids.
 If this is the case for you, make sure that your employer pays the fees directly to the school.
 Otherwise, the allowance might become taxable under Kenyan law.